 Kriptomat is a licensed and regulated platform for digital currencies located in the EU.
-It allows users to safely and easily buy, sell, store, and use digital currencies in their local language and with local support.
+It allows our users to safely and easily buy, sell, store, and use digital currencies in their local language and with local support.
 Our operation is transparent and responsible towards the user and we put a lot of effort into making sure that the funds of our users remain safe.

 However, the users themselves remain solely responsible for securing access to their own accounts.
 If some scammer convinces you to voluntarily transfer funds towards an investment proposal that turns out to be a scam, we are unable to prevent you from transferring those funds or to reverse that action after the fact.

 It is critical to understand that cryptocurrencies are extremely safe to use, but their very nature is such that the transactions are irreversible.
 This fact is attractive to scammers who often pose as investment advisors.
 They can essentially run away with your money if they manage to convince you to send cryptocurrencies to their private digital wallets.